How Is Myasthenia Gravis Treated?

 Steroids are drugs that help calm an overactive immune system.
 Steroids are also called corticosteroids.
 Your doctor may prescribe them if your muscle weakness does not get better after taking acetylcholinesterase inhibitors.1

-Some people cannot take steroids or need a stronger drug to calm their immune system (immunosuppressant).
+Some people cannot take steroids or need an additional drug to calm their immune system (immunosuppressant).
 But chronic use of high-dose steroids can cause side effects like weak bones (osteoporosis), high blood sugar, stomach ulcers, and increased risk of infection.
 If steroid use is not right for you, your doctor can prescribe other drugs that suppress the immune system, such as:1

 Plasma exchange